Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Academy/Lionsberg Academy.md

 # Introduction

-Believe it or not, this is a portal to a world class education for anyone in the world that can access an internet connection.
+Believe it or not, this is an elementary portal to a world class education for anyone in the world that can access an internet connection.
 For free.

 The Aim of the Lionsberg | Academy is to ensure that every person on earth has access to a world-class lifelong program of  learning and human development.